 There are a few key things I think about when talking about battery life.

-Many cameras can now charge while recording but it takes away the weatherproofness.
-With that in mind, think about how long you need the camera to run for, and do you want to bring spare batteries with you?
+Many cameras can now charge while recording, but this reduces their weatherproofness.
+With that in mind, think about how long you need the camera to run, and do you want to bring spare batteries with you?

 One of my major to-do items for 2024 is to run power from my e-bike and dynamo hubs to a camera for unlimited recording time beyond what my memory card limits me to.